Amarjit-ph/market/README.md

 <div><br/>
 <div align="left">

+# Now Powered by Redux Toolkit

+This project has been upgraded to use **Redux Toolkit**, the official, modern way to write Redux logic.
+Redux Toolkit simplifies store setup, reduces boilerplate, and promotes best practices like `createSlice`, `configureStore`, and Immer-based state updates.

+> 🔄 No more verbose switch statements — state logic is now cleaner, safer, and more scalable.

+---

 # Redux
 Redux is an open-source JavaScript library used to manage application state.
 React uses Redux for building the user interface.
 It was first introduced by Dan Abramov and Andrew Clark in 2015.